bit-broker/website/content/en/docs/contributor/webhooks.md

 ---
-title: "Hosting a Webhooks"
+title: "Hosting a Webhook"
 linkTitle: "Webhooks"
 weight: 3
 description: How to use webhooks to incorporate live and on-demand data
 ---

 It is an expectation that the BitBroker catalog contains information which is useful to enable search and discovery of entity instances.
-Hence it contains key metadata - but it does not normally contain actual entity data.
+Hence, it contains key metadata - but it does not normally contain actual entity data.
 This is pulled on-demand via a webhook hosted by the data connector who contributed the entity record.

 The distinction between data and metadata [is covered in more detail](/docs/concepts/catalog/#data-vs-metadata) in the [key concepts](/docs/concepts/) documentation.
 Depending on how data and metadata is balanced in a BitBroker instance, there may or may not be a requirement to host a webhook.

-In this section we will outline how to implement a webhook within a data container.
+In this section, we will outline how to implement a webhook within a data container.

 {{% alert color="primary" %}}
 A quick way to get going integrating a webhook into your own data connector is to adapt the [example connectors](/docs/examples/connectors/) which have been built for a range of data sources.